 And for baby boomers, it wasn’t just a great story; it was now their story, as stirring at this late date as a Fleetwood Mac reunion or a re-screening of The Graduate.
 But the ending had yet to be determined.
 Was Foreman crafting a stirring saga of unlikely triumph, a Greek tragedy, or in the end, as many predicted, a farce?

 As early as the second round, the massive worldwide audience and the sell-out crowd in Atlantic City had part of the answer.
 The opening stanza had highlighted Holyfield’s advantage in quickness as he took the fight to a steadily advancing Foreman, scoring with sharp volleys and then stepping out of harm’s way before the challenger could counter.
 And in the second it was more of the same until Foreman found the mark with a pair of heavy left hooks that drove the champion to the ropes.
-A hard jab followed by a powerful right hand appeared to stun Holyfield and the crowd instantly came to its feet, roaring, as Foreman connected with two more thudding blows to the champion’s midsection, another right and then a left hook at the bell.
-It was now plain for all to see: Foreman had not come just to collect a huge payday.
+A hard jab and then a powerful right hand appeared to stun Holyfield and the crowd came to its feet, roaring, as Foreman connected with two more thudding blows to the champion’s midsection, another right and then a left hook at the bell.
+It was now plain to see: Foreman had not come just to collect a huge payday.
 He had come to fight.
 And he had come to win.

 Holyfield rebounded to take the third and fourth rounds by a wide margin, but, to the amazement of all who had been certain the contest would not last even this long, George hurt the champion again in the fifth with a sweeping left hook and then three hard right hands.
 The sixth belonged to Holyfield but Foreman, like an old grizzly bear determined to hunt down its prey, stayed in it with his younger, faster opponent and just kept coming, landing two big hooks before the bell.